-LIFE ISSUES DISCUSSION GROUP: This group gathers for two-six sessions to discuss a topic sug- gested by a current book that has been picked by the group.
-The meetings are held on the first and third Wednesday of each month, September through June, in the Community Room of Wallace, 1:30-3:00 p.m.
+LIFE ISSUES DISCUSSION GROUP: This group gathers for two, four, or six sessions to discuss a topic suggested by a current book.
+The meetings are held on the second and fourth Wednesday of each month, September through June, in the Community Room of Wallace, 1:30-3:00 p.m.
 One member of the group volunteers to lead the discussion for each meeting so that the leadership changes from session to session.
 There is no membership fee but a roster of participants is kept to expedite the purchase of the next book.
-For further information, call Alice Wong, phone 5135.
+For further information, call Rosemary Ross, phone 5755.

-NORDIC FRIENDS: Nordic Friends welcome all residents, regardless of heritage, to learn about Nordic ancestry and the histories and cultures of Norway, Sweden, Denmark, Finland, and Estonia.
-Meetings are held on the third Saturday of each month (except July, August, and December) at 10:30 a.m. in the Hefner Arts and Crafts Room.
-For more information, call Rhoda MacKenzie, phone 5676 or email rhodamac4@ aol.com.
+NORDIC FRIENDS: This group of Asbury residents meets regularly to share stories of Nordic ancestry and the history of Norway, Sweden, Denmark, and Finland.
+The meetings are the second Saturday of each month at 10:30 a.m. in the Hefner Arts and Crafts Room.
+For more information, call Rhoda MacKenzie, phone 5676 or email rhodamac4@aol.com.